Your dog just got diagnosed with diabetes and you’re not sure how to proceed. Your world just got a little smaller.

 #5: Golden Retriever’s Strawberry Peanut Butter & Kibble Bowl

-You know that look your golden gives you right before dinner?
-Head tilted, eyes locked on you like you’re holding the most important thing in the world.
-That’s the look this bowl was made for.
+Love the look your golden gives you right before dinner.
+Those eyes right on you like you were holding the most important thing in the world.
+This bowl is for that look.

-This meal combines dry kibble, a smooth peanut butter and pumpkin base, and fresh sliced strawberries arranged on top — all served in a blush pink ceramic dog bowl.
+This meal was created with dry kibble, a smooth peanut butter and pumpkin base, and fresh sliced strawberries on top.
+This dog bowl is blushing pink and ceramic.

 How to Make It